newrelic-experimental/tsm-enablement-workshops/otel-astro-demo/instructions.md

 ----

 # Feature flags
 The demo uses feature flags to trigger perfromance degradation scenarios.
-View the [featuer flag instructions](flagd_intructions.md) to learn how to apply them.
+View the [feature flag instructions](flagd_intructions.md) to learn how to apply them.

 ----